stitchdata/docs/_changelog-files/2023/2023-06-15-custom-notifications-standard-plan.md

 ---
-title: Custom notification in Standard Plan
+title: Custom notifications in Standard Plan
 content-type: "changelog-entry"
 date: 2023-06-15 # Tentative date, to be updated if needed
 entry-type: new-feature